ibmresilient/resilient-community-apps/fn_utilities/doc/README.md

 ---

 <!--
-## Inform Resilient Users
+## Inform SOAR Users
-  Use this section to optionally provide additional information so that Resilient playbook designer can get the maximum benefit of your app.
+  Use this section to optionally provide additional information so that SOAR playbook designer can get the maximum benefit of your app.
 -->